English Language Institute Program Details

 This program, offered on our lower school campus, provides a dynamic and age-appropriate learning environment.
 Leveled instruction and a stimulating curriculum combine to develop a variety of language and social skills.
 Beginner and intermediate instruction is provided to match the skill levels of our youngest learners.

 English classes meet Monday-Friday from 8:30 a.m.-3:30 p.m. and focus on speaking, listening, reading and writing skills.
-The classroom environment and teaching methodology is age- and ability-level appropriate and takes advantage of the on-campus resources like the library, computer labs, playgrounds, etc. Students are evaluated and placed in levels that best suit their ages and skill levels.
+The classroom environment and teaching methodology is age- and ability-level appropriate and takes advantage of the on-campus resources like the library, use of chromebooks and iPads, playgrounds, etc. Students are evaluated and placed in levels that best suit their ages and skill levels.

 Secondary (4-Week)